VighneshKunjir/World-Quiz/README.md

 The quiz retrieves flag images and country data from the PostgreSQL database.

 ## TechStack:
-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript.
-Backend: Node.js
+Backend: Node.js.
-Database: PostgreSQL
+Database: PostgreSQL.

 ## Setup Instructions:
 1. Clone the repository to your local machine.